Cultural depictions of Marie Antoinette: In historical fiction

-The popular quote often misattributed to her, "Let them eat cake" was referenced in the 39 Clues book One False Note.

-In Seth MacFarlane's Cavalcade of Cartoon Comedy, there's a cartoon called "Marie Antoinette's Notepad."
-In this, Marie writes something down on a piece of paper; then, she scratches it out.
-Then she begins writing again, only for her to scratch it out.
+The popular quote often misattributed to Marie Antoinette, "Let them eat cake" is referenced in One False Note, the second installment of the book series The 39 Clues.Seth MacFarlane's Cavalcade of Cartoon Comedy includes a cartoon called "Marie Antoinette's Notepad."
+In this, Marie writes something down on a piece of paper, but she scratches it out.
+Then she begins writing again, only for her to scratch it out again.
 Then she thinks and writes something down.
 She puts the quill back in its container, and she looks satisfied.
 Then the paper shows that she has written and scratched out "Let them eat shit" and "Let them eat pussy", and the last line says "Let them eat cake."

-Marie Antoinette appears in the children's book Ben and Me by Robert Lawson, but does not appear in the 1953 animated short film adaptation.
+Marie Antoinette appears in the children's book Ben and Me (1939) by Robert Lawson, but does not appear in the 1953 animated short film adaptation.

 Joan Rivers' book I Hate Everyone...
 Starting With Me contains a quote by Marie Antoinette saying, "Let her eat shit."
 Costco then refused to sell the book because of the explicit language.

 Juliet Grey's trilogy of books starting with Becoming Marie Antoinette and ending with Confessions of Marie Antoinette tells Marie Antoinette's entire story.
 It begins with her transformation from Maria Antonia of Austria into the Marie Antoinette of France and ends with the French Revolution and her execution.

 Kate Beaton, cartoonist of webcomic Hark!
 A Vagrant devoted one of her comic strips to Marie Antoinette.

 In the two-part Season 6 finale of Totally Spies!
 Sam, Clover, and Alex win a prize to stay in the palace of Versailles itself.
 The spies and their fashion-designer classmates are in a French fashion show based on Marie Antoinette and her favorite attire as Queen of France in the seventeenth century.

 Carolyn Meyer had written a novel in her Young Royals book series titled The Bad Queen: Rules and Instructions for Marie Antoinette which is set from 1768–1792.

+The light novel Tearmoon Empire's protagonist Mia Luna Tearmoon is broadly based on her.
+She is a victim of the guillotine in the fictional Tearmoon Empire which has many cultural similarities to that of historical France, and her name Mia has the same root as Marie.